P-p-H-d/c-stl-comparison/README.md

 * support of iterator abstraction
 * support of sort algorithm
 * support of sort algorithm with custom comparison,
-* support of separate declaration and definition (external linkage definition),
+* support of single linkage definition (use of declaration only for all files except one than include the container definition),
-* full abstraction of the dynamic array type (user shall not use internal fields)
+* full abstraction of the container type (user shall not use internal fields)
-* contract violation checks (assertions on invalid inputs, on input contract violation)
+* contract violation checks (assertions on invalid inputs, on input contract violation or error reporting)
 * natural usage of array (using of [] operator on the object)
 * basic type is stored in the array, not a pointer to it.
 * don't need explicit instanciation of the array with the basic type,